Aryan-Jain-1710/Log-Anonymization-RCAC/README.md

 ### Project Structure:

-- **main_implementation.py**: the main file of the framework that creates instances of all the yaml file recognizers and uses them to generate an anonymized system log files.
+- **presidio/main_implementation.py**: the main file of the framework that creates instances of all the YAML file recognizers and adds them to the recognizer registry to identify sensitive data and then adds a new operator class to anonymize the sensitive data without loss of semantics.
-- **operator_typehash.py**: created a new operator class that can be added to the existing list of anonymizing operators and be used to anonymize the analyzed content.
+- **presidio/operator_typehash.py**: created a new operator class that can be added to the existing list of anonymizing operators and be used to anonymize the analyzed content.
-- **yaml_files/email_recognizer.yaml**: list of all emails that should be anonymized, the user must provide a list according to the template provided in the file.
-- **yaml_files/user_recognizer.yaml**: list of all user names that should be anonymized, the user must provide a list according to the template provided in the file.
-- **yaml_files/groupnames_recognizer.yaml**: list of all group names that should be anonymized, the user must provide a list according to the template provided in the file.

-- **yaml_files/ssh_recognizer.yaml**: regex and context words to identify ssh keys in the logs.
-- **yaml_files/dir_recognizer.yaml**: regex and context words to identify directory paths in the logs.
-- **yaml_files/uid_xid_recognizer.yaml**: regex and context words to identify uid and xid in the logs.
+- **presidio/yaml_files**: the directory contains all the YAML files that are used for recognizers.
+- **presidio/config.yaml**: this YAML file contains the names of all the entity types for which the recognizers are implemented.

 ---